 Arguably, trying to determine whether voluntary overtime has been carried out with enough regularity to be counted towards an employer’s normal pay is especially tricky.
 It’s one of those HR grey areas where the best option is to look at how similar cases have been settled in court.
 But that’s not something your average employer has the bandwidth for!

-Our employment law experts have their finger on the pulse when it comes to all the latest rulings around employment law, so they’re excellently placed to advise on tricky issues like holiday pay and overtime.
+Our employment law experts have their finger on the pulse when it comes to all the latest rulings around employment law, so they’re well placed to advise on tricky issues like holiday pay and overtime.

 - Managing annual leave: A guide for employers